The Department of State Growth is improving safety on the Arthur Highway at the Blackman Bay Road junction.

-The Department of State Growth is currently undertaking design work for a roundabout at the East Tamar Highway - Mowbray Connector.
+The Department of State Growth has completed design work for a roundabout at the East Tamar Highway - Mowbray Connector.

 The Freight Access Bridge Upgrades Program will upgrade state road bridges in order to allow for high-productivity freight vehicles (HPFV).

-The Tasmanian Government has allocated funds to continue sealing work along Highland Lakes Road.
+The Department of State Growth has completed road sealing work along Highland Lakes Road.

 The Tasmanian and Australian governments have committed $30 million to construct a four-lane interchange that will replace the Hobart Airport roundabout.